CarsonJM/cluster_pval/README.md

 ## Installation and Requirements
 This package is not pip installable.
 To install please git clone the directory.
-This package requires installation of numpy, pandas, scikit-learn, and scipy
+This package requires that the packages numpy, pandas, scikit-learn, and scipy be installed in order to run.

 ## Directory Layout
 Base Directory: Contains files related to git, travis (for continuous